nghttp2/nghttp2/doc/tutorial-client.rst

       }
     }

-Here we specify max MAX_CONCURRENT_STREAMS to 100, which is really not needed for this tiny example progoram, but we are demonstrating the use of SETTINGS frame.
+Here we specify SETTINGS_MAX_CONCURRENT_STREAMS to 100, which is really not needed for this tiny example progoram, but we are demonstrating the use of SETTINGS frame.
 To queue the SETTINGS frame for the transmission, we use `nghttp2_submit_settings()`.
 Note that `nghttp2_submit_settings()` function only queues the frame and not actually send it.
 All ``nghttp2_submit_*()`` family functions have this property.
 To actually send the frame, `nghttp2_session_send()` is